uhuruos/CloverOS/README.md

 Make sure the computer you run this on has nothing important on it.
 (Dedicated gaming machines, etc.)

-### Recompiling all packages and kernel with -march=native for increased performance
+### Recompiling all packages and kernel with -march=native for performance
 ```
 ./cloveros_settings.sh c
 ./cloveros_settings.sh 5